jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 ### **Early Impressions of Light — Becoming a Member of Record**

 I was raised by single **Hollywood Mom**, but I had **two Aunt's and cousins** that shared family and goodness.
-Though **family tradition** I was baptised **during summer visit**.
+By **family tradition** I was baptised **during a summer visit**.
+Though, practice and understanding came much later.

-After baptism, something awakened in me. **I didn’t have language for it then, but it felt like noēsis—an inner awareness** that the commandments mattered.
+But I believe my baptism, awakened me. **I didn’t have language for it then, but it felt like noēsis—an inner awareness** that the commandments mattered.
 Whenever I stepped outside them, I **felt** it.

 I also had **men who quietly ministered to me** for years—**Living Wittnesses like Lance Wickman and Roger Hawley**.
 Their lives radiated a **steady spiritual light**, aka Halo.